thezainfaruqi/thezainfaruqi/README.md

 # Hi there! 👋 I'm Zain Faruqi

 ## About Me
-🎓 I'm student passionate about Data science, tier 1 support technician, and software engineering 🌱 Currently learning Python and Lua
+🎓 I'm student at HHW passionate in tech
+🌱 Currently learning Python and Lua
 📚 Working on building my programming skills